ahmadissa/golang-jobs/README.md

 # golang-jobs

-Global pool of jobs that can be used globally in the app
+A simple global pool of jobs, jobs added to the pool can be used globally.

+Check the test file for more info.